Jarrod Bowen: 2022–present

 In the 2022–23 season, Bowen scored 13 goals in 54 appearances in all competitions.
 Six goals were scored in the Europa Conference League, six in the Premier League and a single goal in the FA Cup.
 On 7 June 2023, during the 2023 Europa Conference League final, Bowen scored the winning goal, in the 90th minute, against Fiorentina to give West Ham their first trophy in 43 years with a 2–1 victory.
-In doing so, he became the first Englishman to score the winning goal in a major European final since Arsenal's Alan Smith in the 1994 European Cup Winners' Cup final against Parma.
 The following day, Bowen was named in the Team of the Season for the tournament, in which he scored six goals.

 On 8 October 2023, Bowen signed a new contract with the club until June 2030.
 On 22 October, he scored in West Ham's 4–1 away defeat to Aston Villa.
 This was the fifth successive away game in which he had scored, a feat only previously achieved in the Premier League by Thierry Henry and Mohamed Salah.
 On 4 November, he scored again in an away game to break the record as West Ham lost 3–2 away to Brentford.
 Bowen scored his first career hat-trick in a 4–2 victory over Brentford on 26 February, including two goals within the first ten minutes of the game.
 He became the first West Ham player to score a Premier League hat-trick at the London Stadium.
 On 27 April 2024, Bowen scored the opening goal in a 2–2 draw with Liverpool.
 His goal was his 16th Premier League goal of the season, equalling a record held by Paolo Di Canio and achieved in the 1999–2000 season, for the most goals scored by a West Ham player in a season in the Premier League.
 On 11 May 2024, Bowen was presented with the Hammer of the Year award.

 On 15 August 2024, Bowen was named as West Ham's club captain, succeeding defender Kurt Zouma.
 On 26 December, Bowen scored his 100th league goal in a 1–0 win at Southampton.
 On 22 February 2025, Bowen scored his 50th Premier League goal for West Ham in a 1–0 away win at Arsenal.

+On 24 January 2026, Bowen converted a penalty and provided an assist in a 3–1 win over Sunderland, becoming the club's top player for goal involvements with 103 including 63 goals and 40 assists, breaking previous record of Michail Antonio.
+On 24 May, despite a 3–0 win over Leeds United, West Ham got relegated to the EFL Championship for the first time in fifteen years following Tottenham's 1–0 win over Everton, saving Tottenham from relegation.